avengerpb/galaxydocker/README.md

-# galaxydocker
+# Dockerhub
 Automated build from git to docker hub

-#To run type then the go to localhost:8080.
+#To open galaxy on localhost:8080
  docker run -it --net=host galaxydocker